powershellfish/powershellfish.github.io/howididthis.md

 6. Save your file in SublimeText (press **Ctrl + S** if you are using a Windows machine).
 7. Select the GitHub Desktop window.
 You should see your changes reflected for your markdown file on the screen.
 Add any notes in the **Description** field and click **Commit to master**.
 You should see something that looks like this:
 ![Commit](https://github.com/powershellfish/powershellfish.github.io/blob/master/githubdesktopcommit.jpg)
+8. Click **Push origin**.
+9. Return to your web browser and refresh the markdown page you edited.
+You should see your changes.